 - In a small saucepan, at medium heat, toast the fennel seeds for 3-4 minutes, stirring them occasionally so as not to burn them.
 You will get a liquorish fragrance as it is toasting.
 Once cool, coarsely grind them in a coffee grinder.

-- In a medium bowl, add the strawberries, sugar, lemon juice, basil leaves, and roasted fennel.
+- In a medium bowl, add the strawberries, sugar, lemon juice, basil leaves, and roasted fennel seeds powder.
 Mix to incorporate.
 Let it sit for an hour.

 - In a medium saucepan, add in the mixture, stir it to mix any sugar that is still there, at high heat, let it start boiling.
 It will start foaming as well, do not mix it.
 Let it boil for about 10-15 minutes.
 At this point, reduce the temperature to medium heat.
 Remove the foam into a small bowl and discard.
 Stir the remaining mixture for about 10 more minutes.
 It will be jammy.
 Switch off the stove.
 Let it cool.
 Once cool, remove the basil leaves.
 Store it in an air tight glass container in the fridge to let it cool and thicken slightly.